-She said: “It’s a great way during PE lessons to give the children time to express how they feel, get out their emotions.
+She said: “It’s a great way during PE lessons to give the children time to express how they feel.
 I couldn’t write in school, so if I could dance I was great.
 It was my escape.
 It’s nice to see that they could express themselves without the use of anger or violence.
 You don’t need to be a bully.
 If you need to be a different character for a moment, you can be here.

 “The theatrical side of me gets them up and out their seats which they really enjoy.
 It’s nice when they have enjoyed the lesson so much that they’re not looking for a clock.’’

-CER has been Sarah’s agency from the beginning of her teaching career and she doesn’t feel the need to go anywhere else, due to the constant support and advice she receives from her consultant, Matty.
+CER has been Sarah’s agency from the beginning of her teaching career and she doesn’t feel the need to go anywhere else.
+This is due to the constant support and advice she receives from her consultant, Matty.
 CER has provided her with roles that have boosted her confidence as a teacher and provided her with the tools to create her own individual learning style.

 “The communication and support you get from CER are fantastic.
 No matter what time of day they are always here to help.
 I didn’t go to other agencies because CER grabbed my attention from day one, as they were the most beneficial.
 Everyone recommended supply and CER specifically.
 They were praised massively, so there was not much debate about working with them.”

-As a young teacher, Sarah has learnt to incorporate a comedy element to her teaching, so that she can relate to her students, using techniques that have even been passed on to other teachers due to their success.
+As a young teacher, Sarah has learnt to incorporate a comedy element to her teaching.

 “Science is not my strongest subject and I am honest with the students about that.
 Most of the time they say ‘Well that’s ok because as you learn we’ll learn’.